dragthor/dragthor.github.com/_posts/2015-11-11-ubuntu-broadcom-wireless-driver-offline-install.markdown

 permalink: /ubuntu-broadcom-wireless-driver-offline-install/
 meta: linux ubuntu
 image: http://abe90238e3b628565257-c47b312812e6878374960f5d0b7661c9.r73.cf1.rackcdn.com/wireless-coffee.jpg
+description: "Have your offline Ubuntu installation recognize your Broadcom wireless networking card."
 ---
 You installed Ubuntu and the only access to the interweb is via Wifi (no ethernet cat 5 connection in sight for miles).
 However, your system is not recognizing your Broadcom wireless card.
 Your are in trouble.